Excited Man Looking at Stock Charts

 In addition to trading in U.S. markets, you can also invest in the Hong Kong and China-A-shares markets.
 Plus, Moomoo's paper trading feature allows you to practice your strategies with virtual funds, right from the same place.

-Plus, you can get:
+Plus, for opening a new account, you can get*:

 • 5 free stocks with a deposit of $100